 There will be 16 reading quizzes during the class worth 20 points.
-Quizzes will be ten multiple choice questions worth 20 points with each question counting as 2 points.
-The online multiple-choice reading quizzes will have a 12 minute time limit to complete 10 questions to prevent you from just simply looking up the answers.
-Reading Quizzes will be given over readings from both the textbook and lecture notes.
-You are encouraged to take notes as you read and use these notes on your timed chapter reading quizzes.
+Quizzes will be ten multiple-choice questions worth 20 points with each question counting as 2 points.
+The online multiple-choice reading quizzes will have a 12-minute time limit to complete 10 questions to prevent you from just simply looking up the answers.
+You are encouraged to use open hand-written or typed up notes that you have taken from the textbook reading.
+Reading Quizzes will be given over readings from the textbook and recorded lectures.
 The only make-ups for missed reading quizzes will be given for school-sponsored trips or for deaths in the family or some extenuating circumstance that you have contacted me about in advance or immediately after an event beyond your control.
 I am usually accommodating if I know about the issue in advance.
 Family emergencies are an exception to that.
-Your two lowest quiz grades are dropped automatically in Canvas giving you a total of 14 reading quizzes that count for a grade.
+I will drop your two lowest quiz grades giving you a total of 14 reading quizzes that count for a grade.
 The total points possible for this section is 280.

 These quizzes are to be taken online, via the course Canvas shell.
-The use of hand-written notes on the quizzes is allowed and encouraged.
+The use of notes on the quizzes is allowed and encouraged.
 These quizzes are designed to assess the student's comprehension and application of the course material but with a time limit to prevent you from looking every single answer up in the book.
-For each reading quiz you will have to use Respondus Lockdown Browser.
-This program built into Canvas prevents students from accessing other tabs or browsers and cheating on quizzes.
-The Syllabus quiz will prompt you to download the software.
-The software works with both PC computers and Macs and iPads.
-It is not compatible with chrome-books however.

-The guizzes are located within the Module folders they correspond to.
+The quizzes are located within the Module folders they correspond to.

-A student must inform the instructor before the quiz if they are not going to be able to complete it by the deadline online.
-The only make-ups for missed quiz will be given for school-sponsored trips or for deaths in the family or some extenuating circumstance that you have contacted me about in advance or immediately after an event beyond your control.
+A student must inform the instructor before the exam if they are not going to be able to complete it by the deadline online.
+The only make-ups for missed exams will be given for school-sponsored trips or for deaths in the family or some extenuating circumstance that you have contacted me about in advance or immediately after an event beyond your control.
 I am usually understanding if you communicate with me ahead of time.
 If you think you need an extension for any assignment in the course, just ask in advance.
 I am very understanding so long as you communicate with me in advance.
 If you do not ask in advance and do not have an emergency, you will receive a zero for the assignment.